dkartynnik/PizzabotApp/README.md

 Pizzabot always starts at the origin point, (0, 0).
 As with a Cartesian plane, this point lies at the most south-westerly point of the grid.

-By default Pizzabot doesn't take optimality of route into account and moves on grid in the followind priority: east > west > north > south.
+By default Pizzabot doesn't take optimality of route into account and moves on the grid according to the following priority: east > west > north > south.

 ## How to use